 For Chris Fogarty, BA, a former manager at a small fabrication company in Ohio, the recession had a silver lining: It gave him an opportunity to find his calling.
 After losing his job in 2010, he took a night-job caring for an elderly man and found unexpected joy in simple acts of giving care.
-“As I helped this older gentleman struggle into bed, held his hand as he cried for his deceased wife, and assisted him with basic needs like getting into and out of the tub, I knew that my calling was in health care,” Fogarty wrote in a recent essay.
+“As I helped this older gentleman struggle into bed, held his hand as he cried for his deceased wife, and assisted him with basic needs like getting into and out of the tub, I knew that my calling was in health care,” Fogarty said.

 Fogarty heeded that call and decided to become a nurse.
 He and his wife moved their family—four children, including a newborn—into the second floor of the house his parents-in-law call home, and he enrolled in an accelerated program to earn a bachelor’s degree in nursing at Kent State University.
 While there, Fogarty got a major boost from a scholarship from New Careers in Nursing (NCIN), a program funded by the Robert Wood Johnson Foundation (RWJF) that supports students from underrepresented backgrounds in accelerated degree nursing programs.
 He is on track to graduate next year.

 Fogarty is one of a growing number of people who are re-starting their careers by becoming nurses and, in so doing, helping to curb a looming nursing shortage and making valuable additions to the nursing workforce.